 Permits and Fees.
 Permits and fees are the second largest revenue source for the Water and Sewer Fund.
 Permits and fees are an elastic revenue source, driven by the amount of development and connection to the water and sewer system.
 FY26 permits and fees are budgeted at \$1,851,800 (6.55%).
 This budgeted amount is a 37.70% increase over the FY25 revised budget, \$961,850.
-This increase is attributed to Council's adoption of system development fees at 50.00% of the maximum fee identified by rate consultants.
-In FY25, the City charged 25.00% of the maximum identified system development fee.
+This increase is attributed to Council's adoption of system development fees at 50.00% of the maximum identified by rate consultants.
+In FY25, the City charged 25.00% of the maximum identified fee system development fees.

 Inside/Outside Rate Differential.
 In FY21, City Council adopted a water rate structure which gradually phases out the 150% inside/outside water customer differential - allowable by North Carolina General Statute (NCGS) 160A-314.
 The existing plan is to reduce the differential by 5.00% over a 10-year period until both inside-city and outside-city customers pay equal rates for water service.
+A 125% differential was adopted with the FY25 budget.